Real-time Deformation-aware Control for Autonomous Robotic Subretinal Injection under iOCT Guidance: INTRODUCTION

 To address this challenge, we propose a real-time, OCT-based feedback system.
-Our method utilizes OCT B$^{5}$-scans, which we define as five densely sampled 2D OCT B-scans generating small 3D OCT volumes.
-B$^{5}$-scans are smaller than conventional C-scans and can be updated at a high frequency, enabling real-time acquisition and processing that determines the robotic control strategy.
-Retinal deformations, as a result of tool-tissue interactions, cause the retinal tissue and thus also the target point to shift.
-Tracking the target point is a hard computer vision task due to the retina's monotonous nature.
-Meanwhile, the target point drifts in the $X$ and $Y$ directions are less critical because of the large size of the bleb, however, maintaining accurate positioning along the $Z$-axis is crucial, as it ensures that injections consistently reach the intended tissue layer, particularly relative to the RPE, where depth precision is crucial for effective treatment without causing tissue damage.
+Our method utilizes OCT B$^{5}$-scans, which we define as five densely sampled 2D OCT B-scans combined together to generate a small 3D OCT volumes.
+B$^{5}$-scans are smaller than conventional C-scans and can, therefore, be updated at a high frequency, enabling real-time acquisition and processing that determines the robotic control strategy.
+Retinal deformations, because of tool-tissue interactions, cause the retinal tissue, and therefore the target point, to shift.
+Tracking the target point is a challenging computer vision task due to the retina's monotonous nature.
+Meanwhile, the target point drifts in the $X$ and $Y$ directions are less critical because of the large size of the bleb; however, maintaining accurate positioning along the $Z$-axis is crucial, as it ensures that injections consistently reach the intended tissue layer, with minimal tissue injury.

 Thus, we define the target area as a virtual layer located at a relative depth level between the retina's ILM and RPE layers rather than a fixed point in the 3D volume.
 This dynamic targeting method adapts to tissue deformation during the insertion procedure by continuously updating the target distance based on the current retinal conformation.
-This ensures successful needle insertion to the anatomical target as visualized in Fig.~\ref{fig:rel-vs-fix}.
+This ensures successful needle insertion to the anatomical target, as visualized in Fig.~\ref{fig:rel-vs-fix}.

-Overall, the main contributions of this work are as follows: \begin{enumerate} \item We develop and evaluate a real-time method for dynamically controlling needle insertions under iOCT guidance in robotic subretinal injections. \item We introduce a virtual target layer located at a relative level in between ILM and RPE that dynamically adapts to tissue deformations caused by the needle insertion procedure. \end{enumerate} To validate our proposed method, we conducted two experiments on \textit{ex-vivo} open-sky porcine eyes.
-Additionally, we compared the accuracy and quality of subretinal injections using our virtual target layer method with the conventional fixed-point targeting approaches used in previous works utilizing a syringe pump.
+Overall, the main contributions of this work are as follows: \begin{enumerate} \item We develop and evaluate a real-time method for dynamically controlling needle insertions under iOCT guidance during robotic subretinal injections. \item We introduce a virtual target layer located at a relative level in between ILM and RPE that dynamically adapts to tissue deformations caused by the needle insertion procedure. \end{enumerate} To validate our proposed method, we conducted two experiments on \textit{ex-vivo} open-sky porcine eyes.
+Additionally, we compared the accuracy and quality of subretinal injections using our virtual target layer method with the conventional fixed-point targeting approaches used in prior work utilizing a syringe pump.